 - Grade 1 tear: A hamstring pull, strain or sprain, the muscle and tendon are still in their correct anatomical position, but may have been stretched beyond their normal capacity.
 Grade 1 injuries are accompanied by muscle tightness in the back of the leg but most patients are able to walk normally.
 Mild swelling and muscle spasms may be present.

 - Grade 2 tear: A moderate strain or sprain with a greater number of injured muscle fibers.
 Grade 2 strains will affect a patient’s walking pattern, often show bruising and is tender to palpation

 - Grade 3 tear: A complete tear to one or more of the hamstring muscles.
 Walking is often difficult and bruising and swelling begins right away.
 Grade 3 tears usually require surgery to repair the torn muscle(s) and/or tendon(s).

 What is a chronic hamstring injury?

-Located in the buttocks at the bottom of the pelvic bone, the ischial tuberosities or more commonly, the “sitting bones,” are the connection points for the hamstring tendons which then connect to the hamstring muscles.
+Located in the buttocks at the bottom of the pelvic bone, the ischial tuberosities, more commonly, the “sitting bones,” are the connection points for the hamstring tendons which then connect to the hamstring muscles.
 These tendons are prone to injury, particularly in activities that require repetitive motion.
-Also called hamstring muscle tendinopathy, this chronic injury occurs when the tendons that attach the hamstring muscles to the bone becomes inflamed.
+Also called hamstring muscle tendinopathy, this chronic injury occurs when the tendons that attach the hamstring muscles to the bone become inflamed.
 When this happens, the tendon will swell and can become very irritated.
 When tendinopathy progresses, the outside of the tendon can thicken and if the tendon becomes too inflamed, it can easily tear.